Golden-crowned manakin

 The golden-crowned manakin (Lepidothrix vilasboasi) is a small species of perching bird in the manakin family (Pipridae).
-It is endemic to the south-central Amazon Rainforest in Brazil, and it is threatened by habitat loss.
+It is endemic to Brazil.

-Discovery and recovery
+Taxonomy and systematics

 Helmut Sick described this species in 1959 based on a series of specimens collected a few years before near a small tributary of the upper Rio Cururu-ri in the east Brazilian Amazon.
-The species was only rediscovered (in part due to confusion over the original type locality) in 2002 and is now known from a number of locations in an area bordered by the Jamanxim and Tapajos rivers and the Cachimbo Range.
+The species was only rediscovered (in part due to confusion over the original type locality) in 2002 and is now known from a number of locations in an area bordered by the Jamanxim and Cururu rivers and the Cachimbo Range.
+There was also concern that it was not a full species but rather a hybrid between the opal-crowned manakin (L. iris) and snow-capped manakin (L. nattereri).

-Hybrid speciation

-Genomic analyses indicates that the species is of hybrid origin between the opal-crowned manakin and snow-capped manakin and may represent one of a few cases of hybrid species in birds.
-The golden-crowned manakin closely resembles both its parent species with the exception of its unique yellow crown.
-The white crown of the snow-capped manakin and the opalescent crown of the opal-crowned manakin represent structural colours produced by different nanostructural organizations of the feather barb keratin matrix.
+Genomic analyses reported in 2017 provide evidence that (one) the golden-crowned manakin is a full species, and (two) that it represents one of the few cases of hybrid species in birds.
+The authors posit that the species evolved from opal-crowned x snow-capped hybrids.
+The golden-crowned manakin closely resembles both its putative parent species with the exception of its unique yellow crown.
+The white crown of the snow-capped manakin and the opalescent crown of the opal-crowned manakin represent structural colors produced by different nanostructural organizations of the feather barb keratin matrix.
 The yellow crown of the golden-crowned manakin is intermediate between the two parent species which is thought to have disrupted the structural mechanisms of the parents leading to the much duller look of its crown.
 Following hybridization, sexual selection is proposed to have favored sequestration of yellow producing carotenoid pigments into the crown as a way to render males more attractive to females.

+The golden-crowned manakin is monotypic.

+Description

+The golden-crowned manakin is about 8.5 to 9 cm long.
+The species is sexually dimorphic.
+Adult males have a greenish gold crown and nape.
+Their rest of their head and their upper back are green and their lower back and uppertail coverts yellow-green.
+Their wings and tail are mostly blackish with wide green feather edges.
+Their chin, throat, and breast are green and their belly and undertail coverts yellow.
+Adult females have an entirely green head and upperparts and are otherwise like males.
+Both sexes have a pale grayish iris, a pale bluish bill, and pinkish legs and feet.